eemir187/Imhotep-Game/README.md

 ## 🎮 Game Summary

 - The game revolves around loading cards onto ships and sending them to various building sites:
-  Temple, Pyramid, Obelisk, ⚰Burial Chamber.
+  Temple, Pyramid, Obelisk, Burial Chamber.
 - Each site has unique placement rules and scoring mechanics.
 - Players alternate turns, selecting cards and placing them strategically across the board.
 - The GUI handles player interaction and rendering, while this backend enforces all game rules.